ZNLP/SOTA-MT/README.md

 | #Imitate-NAT[21] | 22.44 | 18.6×  |
 | *ReorderNAT[22]  | 22.79 | 16.1×  |

-\* denotes that the authors did not report the performance of their NAT reimplementation. # denotes that the authors reported their NAT reimplementation and the BLEU score is 19.69 on WMT14 en-de.
+\* denotes that the authors did not report the performance of their NAT reimplementation on test sets. # denotes that the authors reported their NAT reimplementation and the BLEU score is 19.69 on WMT14 en-de.

 [17 Jiatao Gu, James Bradbury, Caiming Xiong, Victor OK Li and Richard Socher.
 2018.
 Non-autoregressive Neural Machine Translation.
 In Proc. of ICLR 2018. \